 Every gummy has limited room.
 The formula must accommodate the gelling system, sweeteners or polyols, acids and buffers, flavors, colors, and whatever finishing system is used to prevent sticking.
 The more you demand from the gummy, the more carefully the formula and process need to be managed.

 That’s why a low price can be misleading.
-When the product is pushed hard on cost, something usually gets optimized somewhere else-sometimes in obvious ways, sometimes in ways consumers don’t think to compare.
+When a product is pushed hard on cost, something usually gets optimized somewhere else—sometimes in obvious ways, sometimes in ways you don’t think to compare.

 What to check when two gummies look “the same” online